mrciolino/wiki-backup/timeline.md

     - Narascus tells Xiphalia and Darfellan the truth about Dave Bones being killed by himself and Spoops.
     - Spoops returns and tells Freedom about Illiard's death at the hands of Frederina.
     - Breezy-E arrives to help the party.
 As the party enters Allford, he is almost immediately killed by two bone spiders.
 Spoops raises from from the dead as a zombie.
     - Spoops gets dropped down a well by Narascus.
-The party must fine "water from on high" to free him.
+The party must find "water from on high" to free him.
     - Krorg brings 240 battle ready pirates to clear out the remaining bone spiders in Allford castle.
     - The party reaches the vault in Allford castle.
     - The party was locked in the vault by the death tyrant.